 Free Guided Tours

-Free guided tours at the Connecticut College Arboretum begin in May.
+Free guided at the Connecticut College Arboretum begin in May.

 Tours start at 10 a.m. on the first and second Sunday of each month from May thru October.